ducbrick/data-mining-report/README.md

 # Introduction
 ## What is "finding similar items"
 [See](intro-what-is-finding-similar.md)
-## Why does it matter
-Finding similar items and estimating similarity is a foundational level problem of data mining.
-Similarity underlies major mining tasks and applications, such as classification, clustering, recommendation or information retrieval.
-However, there is no universal formula for measuring similarities.
-Different data types require different interpretations of similarity.
-Even with the same type of data, different goals may demand different similarity measures.
-For instance, in text mining, a search engine may use cosine similarity to retrieve documents that share relevant keywords, emphasizing topical overlap.
-In contrast, a plagiarism detection system may rely on edit distance to capture near-duplicate phrasing and structure rather than general topic similarity.
-Distance functions are, therefore, fundamental to the effective design of data mining algorithms.
-A poor choice of the distance function can sometimes be disastrously misleading, depending on the application domain.

 ## Specific/real-world applications
 ### Recommendation system
 + Popularly used in many domains
 + "Users who viewed this items also viewed"